rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I think it's a good idea to give a review of what the proposal does...
 Have at it.

-DE: the motivation is that if you want to parse something that has a bunch of pieces and you want to get them out, accessing via index is not as usable as getting them using names.
+DE: The motivation is that if you want to parse something that has a bunch of pieces and you want to get them out, accessing via index is not as usable as getting them using names.
 This proposal takes the consensus position of "most" languages that have named groups as syntax.
 They are permitted in back-references, replace, Unicode and non-Unicode expressions.
 There was a concern with `\k`, but that's been resolved.
 The detail slide is missing the new resolution of that issue...
 The update since last time: worked out the Annex B grammar.
 I saw no required change.
 2 other changes are discussed in the slides.

 WH: What function are you talking about?